 This new TiBC concept really took off and both businesses were rewarded for all their hard work.
 Indeed, our community spirit in relocating has been appreciated as the Helensvale community really got behind us from day one and we are now constantly run off our feet.
 A win-win-win-win for everyone.
 TiBC was sold in August 2014 due to health reasons of the founder.
 Unfortunately the new owner closed TiBC in November 2015 due to personal reasons.

 The good news is that in 2018 we opened our online store www.printerinkpeople.com.au to give our customers the option to shop in-store or online.
 This can be accessed via the large pink button at the top centre of our home website www.printerpeople.com.au.
-The online store is linked to eBay but buying direct from our online store is cheaper due to eBay and PayPal fees.
+The online store is NOT linked to eBay as buying direct from our online store is cheaper.